knowit/okr-tracker/terraform/docs.md

 ### What does the script do?

-The tf.main file creates a new project in GCP, attaches firebase, creates a firestore database and adds authentication services with email-password login.
+The main.tf file creates a new project in GCP, attaches firebase, creates a firestore database and adds authentication services with email-password login.
 Required variables are stated in the variables file and must be filled in when running the script.
 The script assumes the following GCP structure

 - GCP Organization
   - Folder for new projects